-Of course the first thing you will notice, and one of the main draws for this spot, is the fantastic old neon sign that greets you.
+Of course, the first thing you will notice, and one of the main draws for this restaurant is the fantastic old neon sign that greets you.
 While I am not sure if it has been here since it opened in 1935, it has a nostalgic feel that I fell in love with.

 I asked for recommendations and ended up going with two of the most popular dishes and a half order of two different appetizers to try, here is what I thought.

 Fried Shrimp with Cocktail Sauce and Spicy Mustard – The fried shrimp in this appetizer has a fantastic breading and is another good choice.
-The breading is pretty thick but with a really good, strong flavor.
-It is served with a spicy mustard that has a horse-radish vibe, it is fantastic but will clear your sinuses out.
+The breading is pretty thick but with a delicious, robust flavor.
+It is served with spicy mustard that has a horse-radish vibe; it is fantastic but will clear your sinuses out.

-Orange Chicken – The orange chicken is lightly breaded and really sweet.
-The chicken is good white meat and the pieces are large.
-This is how orange chicken should taste, I highly recommend it.
+Orange Chicken – The orange chicken is lightly breaded and sweet.
+The chicken is good white meat, and the pieces are large.
+This is how orange chicken should taste.
+I highly recommend it.
 The dish comes with steamed or fried rice.
-I went with fried rice and even this was packed with flavor and better then I anticipated.
+I went with fried rice, and even this was packed with flavor and better then I anticipated.

-Chow Fun with Black Bean Sauce – The Chow Fun can be ordered with one of three different sauces, we were recommended the black bean sauce so that is what we went with.
+Chow Fun with Black Bean Sauce – The Chow Fun can be ordered with one of three different sauces.
+We were recommended the black bean sauce, so that is what we went with.
 The dish consists of wide rice noodles with vegetables and a meat of your choice (my wife went with shrimp).
 It was not like anything I have had before and hard to describe.
-It really was fantastic though, and the flavor is so unique that I would highly recommend giving it a try.
+It was fantastic though, and the flavor is so unique that I would highly recommend giving it a try.

-All in all this is a fantastic spot with ridiculously good food and great staff that welcome you like you were one of their own.
-I was really impressed with my meal here and I highly recommend you give it a try in the North Park area.
+All in all, this is a fantastic spot with ridiculously good food and great staff that welcomes you like you were one of their own.
+I was impressed with my meal here, and I highly recommend you give it a try in the North Park area.